maraf/PixelRoutine/README.md

 # PixelRoutine
-Let's make art from your daily tasks
+Let's make art from your periodic tasks...